 The ICC will establish local chapters as described below:

-Regional boards may establish their local Chapters in regions identified in Article 2.
+The board may establish their local Chapters in regions identified in Article 2.
 The purpose of local chapters is to allow face-to-face interaction of the local members that is not possible otherwise.
 There should be a minimum of 15 members in each locality to qualify for a chapter.
 There is no maximum for the number of members in a chapter.
-A chapter is a geographical area to be determined by the regional board of directors.
+A chapter is a geographical area to be determined by the board of directors.

 SECTION 2: Organization of Local Chapters

-The members of each chapter will choose a member to head the local chapter and coordinate the activities with regional board of directors.
+The members of each chapter will choose a member to head the local chapter and coordinate the activities with the board of directors.

 SECTION 3: Financial Considerations

-Local chapters will need to get confirmation from their regional board for their eligibility to receive a portion of the membership fees for local activities that are organized on behalf of the ICC.
+Local chapters will need to get confirmation from the board for their eligibility to receive a portion of the membership fees for local activities that are organized on behalf of the ICC.

-SECTION 4: Relationship between Local Chapters and regional ICC Board of Directors
+SECTION 4: Relationship between Local Chapters and ICC Board of Directors

-Local chapters should coordinate their activities with regional boards, as far as it relates to ICC’s global objectives and mission.
+Local chapters should coordinate their activities with the board, as far as it relates to ICC’s global objectives and mission.
 Each local chapter can make arrangements for their local activities in accordance with the ICC and their local circumstances.

 ARTICLE 10.
 EXECUTION OF INSTRUMENTS, DEPOSITS AND FUNDS